dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 {: #message2-reject title="EAP-EDHOC Peer rejection of message_2" artwork-align="center"}

-{{message3-reject}} shows an example message flow where the EAP-EDHOC server authenticates to the EAP-EDHOC peer successfully, but the EAP-EDHOC peer fails to authenticate to the EAP-EDHOC server and the server sends an EDHOC error message.
+{{message3-reject}} shows an example message flow where the EAP-EDHOC server authenticates to the EAP-EDHOC peer successfully, but the EAP-EDHOC peer fails to authenticate to the EAP-EDHOC server, and the server sends an EDHOC error message.